Creative Projects

 Location: The walled garden, Ravenscourt Park.

-Robert is a composer from Glasgow whose work is shaped by intuition, collaboration, and a strong sense of place.
+Robert is a composer from Glasgow.
+His work is shaped by intuition, collaboration, and a strong sense of place.
 Much of his creative life is rooted in spaces of quiet reflection — places where memory, landscape, and sound intersect.
-While living in London, Robert returns to a bench near Ravenscourt Park that mirrors one dedicated to his mother in Glasgow, becoming a personal site of stillness and focus.
-Alongside writing for a wide range of ensembles, he has recently returned to playing the accordion, reconnecting with music-making as something physical, communal, and instinctive.
+While living in London, he returns to a bench near Ravenscourt Park.
+It mirrors one dedicated to his mother in Glasgow, becoming a personal site of stillness and focus.
+Alongside writing for a wide range of ensembles, he has recently returned to playing the accordion.
+This reconnects him with music-making as something physical, communal, and instinctive.
 His portrait for Unscored reflects the unseen layers behind his work — the pauses, the private spaces, and the music that exists beyond what is written on the page.

 Sophie Stevenson, percussion player